jankfactor/snowscape/README.md

 David Ruck for his superb [TimerMod](https://armclub.org.uk/free/) utility which is available from his site which made profiling many of the routines far easier.

 The amazing [Bitshifters](https://bitshifters.github.io/index.html) team for always being generous with their knowledge and pushing the Archimedes and BBC Micro to it's limits with their amazing demos!

+[Tara Colin](https://gitlab.com/_targz/archiesdk), and others who have contributed to the ArchieSDK tools which has opened up an exciting new chapter in demoscene development for early RISCOS machines.

 Tom Sneddon for helping me fix the CORS issue which means we can link to Archimedes Live! direct from here.
 Also check out `b2`, his amazing [BBC Micro Emulator](https://github.com/tom-seddon/b2)!